 Information for businesses and the self-employed

-Shropshire Council has been working closely with Telford and Wrekin Council, Public Health England (PHE), NHS England and local health and care partners, to prepare and respond to COVID-19 (coronavirus).
+We've been working closely with Telford and Wrekin Council, Public Health England (PHE), NHS England and local health and care partners to prepare and respond to Covid-19 (coronavirus).

-Update following the Prime Minister’s announcement on Sunday 11th May 2020
+Update following the prime minister’s announcement on Sunday 11 May 2020

-In order to respond to the questions from businesses and employees seeking clarity regarding the Prime Minister’s announcement on Sunday 11th May 2020, Shropshire Council’s priority during the coronavirus pandemic is to protect the public and save lives.
-As the Prime Minister has stated “…we will not be driven by mere hope or economic necessity.
+In order to respond to the questions from businesses and employees seeking clarity regarding the prime minister’s announcement on Sunday 11 May 2020, Shropshire Council’s priority during the coronavirus pandemic is to protect the public and save lives.
+As the prime minister has stated “…we will not be driven by mere hope or economic necessity.
 We are going to be driven by the science, the data and public health.”

 Further advice can be sought from email@example.com, and you can view our pages on the latest information for the public for details on social distancing and more.